 This black eyed peas recipe is a great start to the new year, as it’s supposed to bring good luck!
-Not only do we need every type of luck more than ever before, but it’s the easiest recipe ever, and tasty, too!
+Not only do we need every type of luck more than ever, but it’s also the easiest recipe you can make, and tasty, too!

 As an Amazon Associate I earn from qualifying purchases.
 I received a box of Melissa’s black eyed peas in a box of fruit and vegetables without any conditions.
 I am choosing to share this recipe because I love it.